 If you want more coverage, you may also add:

-- Replacement cost coverage if your motorcycle is 3 years old or younger
+- Replacement cost coverage if your motorcycle is three years old or newer.

 How we chose the best motorcycle insurance in Arkansas